 Not all cancers affect RBC turnover.
 However, blood cancers can greatly affect the health of your blood cells.

 Radiation therapy is an important treatment option for cancer.
-However, almost all types of cancer treatment affect both cancer cells as well as healthy cells.
+However, almost all types of cancer treatment affect both cancer and healthy cells.

 There are no symptoms directly associated with polychromasia.
 However, there are symptoms associated with the underlying conditions that cause polychromasia.